-Food is of utmost importance to the Greeks and, unless you were hiding under a rock in 2002, you knew this after one viewing of My Big Fat Greek Wedding.
+Food is of utmost importance to the Greeks and, unless you were hiding under a rock in 2002, you knew this after only one viewing of My Big Fat Greek Wedding.
 But it’s only now, in the past couple of months, that Dubai residents are understanding what the fuss is about – almost every other new restaurant seems to serve the cuisine of this Mediterranean country.
-Jumping on the bandwagon, we sampled everything from souvlaki and saganaki to dolmadakia and keftedakia at the six new Greek spots in town.
+Jumping on the bandwagon, we sampled everything from souvlaki and saganaki to dolmadakia and keftedakia at the seven new Greek spots in town.
 Here are our verdicts.

 We started our ‘tour’ at the recently opened Ammos in Rixos Premium Dubai, where the setting – a spacious terrace and killer views of Ain Dubai – sets high expectations.
 Ammos is all about authentic Greek food made with “soul, creativity, and love” – and it shows in the starters menu alone.
 The selection is vast and you’ll want to sample a bit of everything, so we suggest taking a group of friends in tow.
 The two in particular that we’ll be returning for?
 ‘Melitzanosalata’ (a smoked-eggplant spread with crispy shallots, pine nuts, and parsley) and ‘Feta Tyropita’ (feta cheese wrapped in filo pastry and unexpectedly served atop watermelon and with a drizzle of honey).

 If you’re the adventurous type, order the ‘Octopus Carpaccio’ or go straight to the mains.
 This is where it gets good.
 For one, the display of fresh seafood includes king prawns, wild sea bream, and Alaskan king crab.
 The lobster pasta is a very popular signature dish at Ammos, as is the ‘Stuffed Calamari’ with orzo pasta in a tomato-saganaki sauce.
 The ‘Orzo Seafood’, meanwhile, is an interesting take on seafood risotto.
-And, if seafood isn’t your thing, then the impeccably prepared ‘Baby Chicken’ makes for a great back-up.
+And if seafood isn’t your thing, then the impeccably prepared ‘Baby Chicken’ makes for a great back-up.
 Naturally, you’ll want something sweet to round off your meal, and there are great options like chocolate mousse and lemon custard to choose from.
 But take our word for it: order the panna cotta topped with tomato jelly.
 It sounds so, so wrong – but it’s so, so right.

 Restaurateur Natasha Sideris of Tashas and Flamingo Room fame is slowly conquering the city – and we’re not complaining.
 Avli, her newest venture, has set up shop in DIFC, hosting everyone from Hollywood actors and members of the royal family to anyone seeking great Greek food.
 We fall in the latter bracket, and came to the conclusion that Avli is the definitive spot for dining in a big group, since the Mezedes section is where the menu really shines.
 We enjoyed the ‘Feta Saganaki’, ‘Ladenia’, and ‘Beetroot Dip’ equally, and were pleasantly surprised by the contrast of crisp potato – as opposed to filo pastry – against spinach purée in the ‘Spanakopita’.